franck-benault/creditCardFraudDetection/README.md

 Some MCC codes have a very low fraud rate.
 This is in fact the most efficient way to filter 4% of transactions can be filtered.

+### Filter on Ecom_indicator
+Some ecom_indicator codes have a very low fraud rate.
+This is in fact the most efficient way to filter 1% of transactions can be filtered.

 ### Fitering results
 The filtering does not give a very good results.
-Only 5% of the transactions are filtered but the filtering errors are quite rare 5 maximum for around 1000 fradulent transactions.
+Only 5% of the transactions are filtered but the filtering errors are quite rare 4 maximum for around 1000 fradulent transactions.

 ## Main Classifiers
 ### First Classifiers